Twisted Fiber Bundle Codes over Group Algebras: Twisted fiber bundle code construction

-Remarks: This construction generalizes (untwisted) lifted product codes where all twists \(\varphi_{0/1,j}=\mathrm{id}\) \cite{PK2019,PK2021}.
-The fiber bundle code is constructed by using the twist that varies across base generators, one may wonder if this code still can be a LDPC CSS code?
-The answer is yes provided: \,1. each twist \(\varphi_{0/1,j}\) is sparse over \(R\) (bounded row/column weight), each base generator interacts with only a few fiber generators; 2. the twists satisfy the flatness condition to preserve CSS commutation.
-If either fails: CSS property may fail (not a valid code); Sparsity may fail (not LDPC).
+Remark.
+This construction generalizes the untwisted lifted product construction, which is recovered when all twists are trivial, i.e., when \(\varphi_{0/1,j}=\mathrm{id}\) for every base generator index \(j\) \cite{PK2019,PK2021}.
+Since the twisting maps may vary across base generators, one may ask whether the resulting code remains an LDPC CSS code.
+The answer is affirmative under the following conditions: each twist \(\varphi_{0/1,j}\) is sparse over \(R\), in the sense of having bounded row and column weight after binary expansion, and each base generator interacts with only a bounded number of fiber generators.
+In addition, the twists must satisfy the flatness condition in order to preserve CSS commutation.
+If the flatness condition fails, then the CSS condition may fail; if the sparsity condition fails, then the resulting CSS code may no longer be LDPC.

-\section{Chain isomorphism between twisted and untwisted lifted product chain complexes}
+\section{Chain Isomorphism Between Twisted and Untwisted Lifted Product Chain Complexes}

-When all twists are chosen to be invertible, the twisted complex and the corresponding untwisted complex are chain-isomorphic; consequently, the associated CSS codes have the same length and the same dimension.
-These facts are formally presented in the following theorem and corollaries.
+When all twists are invertible, the twisted complex is chain-isomorphic to the corresponding untwisted complex.
+Consequently, the associated CSS codes have the same length and the same dimension.
+We formalize these observations in the following theorem and its corollaries.